-Elevated by Alpine slopes and built with an unyielding stone façade, the 900-year-old Hohenwerfen fortress has undergone centuries of development to become one of the oldest and best-preserved castles in Europe.
-In addition to touring the interior of this historic structure, visit the impressive falconry displays at Austria’s first Falconry Museum.
-Concerts, theater performances and heritage evenings can also be enjoyed throughout the year at this “Castle of Adventure”.
+High above Salzach Valley near Salzburg and built with an unyielding stone façade, the 900-year-old Hohenwerfen fortress has undergone centuries of development to become one of the oldest and best-preserved castles in Europe.
+Tour the interior of this historic structure, visit the impressive falconry displays at Austria’s first Falconry Museum, or enjoy concerts, theater performances and heritage evenings throughout the year.

 Isolated high above the Salzachtal Valley near Salzburg, Hohenwerfen fortress has a history of protecting archbishops and archdukes from enemies as well as keeping prisoners locked up behind the impenetrable castle’s walls.
 These days, the stronghold’s doors are wide-open to visitors of all ages to explore the history of this “Castle of Adventure.”
 A guided tour takes you through the venerable fortress’ chapel, kitchens, battlements, and bell tower.
 Check out weapons from throughout the ages on display in the armory and arsenal, and inspect the residential rooms of former castle governors.